ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 To protect against faults in the newly updated components, we store multiple versions (up to a certain maximum number of versions).
 Each stag is responsible for detecting faults in the following component and rolling it back if it discovers faults.
 For example, if stage 3 is unstable, needs additional functionality or is otherwise behaving incorrectly, stage 2 (during the *next* startup sequence) can roll stage 3 back to an earlier version before handing over control.
 This results in a boot-sequence tree that is traversed in a depth-first order as the system recovers from successive faults.

-Most boot sequences are composed of only three stages:<!--And for Mbed OS?
-Answer: See two sentences down?-->
+Most boot sequences are composed of only three stages:

 1. Boot selector (also known as **root bootloader** or **stage zero bootloader**): does not get upgraded.
 1. Bootloader: upgradable, with several versions stored on the device.